Applications for ’24-’25 Roosevelt Network Fellowships are now CLOSED!

 Virtual Summer Intensive (June – July 2024, with time off for July 4th)

 Fellows complete a five-week training program over the summer that introduces them to the core skills and information they’ll need to be successful in Fall semester programming.
 Students should expect to spend two to three hours per week in training sessions, two to three hours per week completing individual work on program assignments, and three to four hours in 1-1 advising meetings or office hours throughout the full training period.

 All trainings will be held virtually via Zoom, and will include:

 - All-cohort training sessions once per week;

-- One-on-one check-ins with their staff supervisor once per week;
+- One-on-one check-ins with their staff advisor;

-- Monthly trainings as a fellowship cohort;
+- Monthly trainings, policy discussions, and career exploration events as a fellowship cohort;

 - Check-ins with an alumni mentor for professional development support and career exploration (more details below);